sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - The counters are cumulative.
 - The counters lifetime is tied with lifetime of STATE-DB.
 - The telemetry supports streaming of EVENT-STATS table ON-CHANGE in streaming mode.
+- The counters are updated periodically as every M seconds, where defaulted value M can be overridden by init-cfg.json config.

 ## counters
 - events-published-cnt
   - The count of all events sent to the external gNMI receiver.
 In other words count of events the main receiver is expected to receive.
   - This would not include count missed.

 - events-missed-cnt:
   - The count of events missed either by local listener or during cacheing or dropped due to slow receiver.
   - The slow receiver or rate-limit set by the receiver could cause internal buffer overflow that results in drop, hence missed.

 - events-cached-cnt:
   - The count of events provided from cache.

+- Latency
+  - Computed as < timestamp of write into main receiver's gNMI channel > - < timestamp in the event as inserted by publisher >
+  - A moving window of last N events' latency are maintained.
+  - Min
+    - Minimum value from the window
+  - Max
+    - Maximum value from the window
+  - Min
+    - Average value from the window

 # CLI
 - Show commands is provided to vew STATS collected